Sobha (company): History

 Sobha Realty is an international luxury developer.
-Established in 1976 as an interior decoration firm in Oman by P.N.C.
-Menon – an entrepreneur, the company has grown its presence with developments and investments in the UAE, Oman, Bahrain, Brunei and India.
+It was established in 1976 as an interior decoration firm in Oman by P. N. C. Menon.
+The company has developed and invested in projects in the UAE, Oman, Bahrain, Brunei and India.

 Sobha Limited was founded on 7 August 1995 by P. N. C. Menon.
-The company is also planning to invest crore residential development in Gujarat International Finance Tec-City (GIFT City).
+The company announced an investment of crore residential development in GIFT City.

 The company changed its name to "Sobha Limited" on 18 August 2014.

-They have achieved growth with backward integration in the construction and real estate development business in India.
-Their long-term performance has been supported by the in-house production of construction items and furniture.
-The company has 64 live residential projects currently in the city of Bangalore.
-The company has a geographic presence in 27 cities in 14 states.
 Internationally, Sobha Ltd has operations running in Oman and Dubai as Sobha Realty.

+Sponsorship

+In September 2023, Sobha Realty signed a sponsorship deal with Arsenal F.C., with the company securing the naming rights to the premium match day hospitality suite at Emirates Stadium.
+In February 2024, Sobha Realty became a principal partner of Arsenal, securing the naming rights of the Arsenal Training Centre (as the Sobha Realty Training Centre) and sponsoring the training kit sleeve.